Ganapathi004/StyleIt/README.md

 # Style It

-**Adds little text styles for websites currently for Spring Framework Documentation Website.
+**Adds little text styles for websites, currently for Spring Framework Documentation Website.
 The styles apply for any page under the domain `docs.spring.io`**

 ## What it does